-Tokio Marine & Nichido, from which the majority of our employees have been seconded, considers important for a quantitative target of "achieving a 30% ratio of women in managerial positions or higher in fiscal year 2030".
-As of April 1, 2023, the ratio of women in managerial positions or higher was 11.2%.
+Tokio Marine & Nichido, from which the majority of our employees have been seconded, considers important for a quantitative target of "achieving a 30% ratio of women in managerial positions or higher in fiscal year 2027".
+As of April 1, 2024, the ratio of women in managerial positions or higher was 27.8%.
 To eliminate the gender gap, we are working to further increase the ratio of women in managerial or higher positions across the Group, and have set a target of increasing the ratio of women among our Directors and Audit & Supervisory Board Members to 30% or more by fiscal 2027.

-The Group considers it important to ensure a workforce of employees with diverse values, motivation, and abilities to fully demonstrate their abilities regardless of gender, age, nationality, etc., for the purpose of optimizing the quality of goods and services to be provided to customers worldwide.
 Thus, the Group provides various opportunities and chances for challenges to female employees so that each female employee within the Group companies can autonomously develop her career and play an active role in a wider range of fields.
 For example, from a development perspective, "Tokio Marine Group Women's Career College" was established for female employees of domestic group companies in 2019.
 Participants with different occupations and working environments can learn together, coming into contact with diverse values and ways of thinking, so that they can think about and gain awareness of their own careers.

-Since fiscal year 2020, Tokio Marine & Nichido has implemented a variety of measures called "BOOST DIVERSITY" under the slogan "Change for me, Change for us" as an initiative to eliminate the gender gap, and transform its corporate culture and organizational culture, which is an important foundation for penetration of D&I. The measures, including unconscious bias management training for managers, workshops for female managers on how to think about their own leadership, and roundtable discussions with employees who practice diverse working styles throughout the country, provide an opportunity for each person to think about their own awareness and daily actions.

-In addition, in order to continuously cultivate female managers and female managerial candidates, we are implementing a variety of initiatives to support further growth, by entrusting roles based on personal career visions, providing OJT throughout the year, conducting personnel transfers across departments, and holding training sessions for selected employees and mentor system etc.

-Furthermore, the "Mama Papa 🛣 Career Up Support System" has been established to support the growth of employees who are aiming to develop their careers while also raising children, we have created and continue to support an environment in which motivated and capable employees who aim to balance work and childcare can continue to be vibrant and active.
+Tokio Marine & Nichido is working to eliminate the gender gap, as a top priority in promoting DE&I. The seminars for managers on implementing DE&I practices, workshops for female employees to think about selfdirected career development, and roundtable discussions with employees who practice diverse working styles throughout the country etc., provide an opportunity for each person to think about their own awareness and daily actions.
+In addition, in order to continuously cultivate female managers and female managerial candidates, we are implementing a variety of initiatives to support further growth, by entrusting roles based on personal career visions, providing OJT throughout the year, conducting personnel transfers across departments, and holding training sessions for selected employees and an internal and external mentor system, etc. Furthermore, the "Mama Papa $\Rightarrow$ Career Up Support System" has been established to support the growth of employees who are aiming to develop their careers while also raising children, and we have created and continue to support an environment in which motivated and capable employees who aim to balance work and childcare can continue to be vibrant and active.